 Why You Need to Wash Your Halo Extensions

-Here's the thing: it's not about daily maintenance but about timely care.
-It might surprise some of you, but you really don't need to wash these extensions often.
-For those of you who use them every day, especially during sweaty activities like that intense spin class, you might need to show them some love a bit more frequently.
+It's not about daily maintenance, but about timely care.
+It might surprise some of you, but you really don’t need to wash these extensions often.
+For those who use them every day, especially during sweaty activities like intense spin classes, you might need to show them some love more frequently.

-Yet, in most other scenarios, less is genuinely more.
+Yet, in most scenarios, less is more.
 Aim for once every 2-3 months.
 Yep, it sounds infrequent, but it's about quality, not quantity.

 Before the Wash: Prepping Your Halo Extensions